 We will keep your personal information in accordance with our Information Retention Policy and for only as long as is lawfully necessary to conduct our business with you, and/or in accordance with our legal obligations for data retention.

 GDPR gives a number of rights over your data, subject to certain criteria being met.
 These are:

 - Right of access to your personal information and supplementary information (for example your medical record).
-Once we have received your request we will respond within 30 days.
+Once we have received your request we will respond within a calendar month.
 This information will be sent to you free of charge.